 An iconic Kiwi classic designed by a celebrated New Zealand architect.

 Whanganui architect Michael Payne was offered the chance to design the New Zealand Pavilion at the 1970 Osaka Expo.
 What resulted was a dynamic and engaging space called ‘The Geyser Room’.
 The exhibition showcased the best locally produced products and was furnished with chairs designed by Payne.
 It also centered around an impressive floor to ceiling illuminated geyser.

 The chair Payne designed for the Geyser Room is now affectionately known as the Osaka Expo Chair.
 It has since become one of New Zealand's most celebrated, architect designed chairs.
 The design features an inspired combination of chrome steel, bent plywood and rich leather making it a very comfortable and equally architectural offering.

-/ Price is per chair.
-We have 2 available
+/ We have 1 available

 / We are constantly rotating our stock and not all items are on display at once.
 Please email us if there is a specific piece you would like to view and we’ll make sure it’s in the gallery

 Materials: A beautiful plywood, native NZ timber veneer, and chrome steel frame, complemented by leather upholstery